Belfast Blitz: Easter Tuesday Blitz

 Streets heavily bombed in the city centre included High Street, Ann Street, Callender Street, Chichester Street, Castle Street, Tomb Street, Bridge Street (effectively obliterated), Rosemary Street, Waring Street, North Street, Victoria Street, Donegall Street, York Street, Gloucester Street, and East Bridge Street.
 In the east of the city, Westbourne and Newcastle Streets on the Newtownards Road, Thorndyke Street off the Albertbridge Road and Ravenscroft Avenue were destroyed or damaged.
 In the west and north of the city, streets heavily bombed included Percy Street, York Park, York Crescent, Eglinton Street, Carlisle Street, Ballyclare, Ballycastle and Ballynure Streets off the Oldpark Road; Southport Street, Walton Street, Antrim Road, Annadale Street, Cliftonville Road, Hillman Street, Atlantic Avenue, Hallidays Road, Hughenden Avenue, Sunningdale Park, Shandarragh Park, and Whitewell Road.
 Burke Street which ran between Annadale and Dawson streets in the New Lodge area, was completely wiped off the map with all its 20 houses flattened and all of the occupants killed.

 There was no opposition.
 In the mistaken belief that they might damage RAF fighters, the anti-aircraft batteries ceased firing.
 But the RAF had not responded.
 The bombs continued to fall until 5 am.

 55,000 houses were damaged leaving 100,000 temporarily homeless.
-Outside of London, with some 710 dead, this was the greatest loss of life in a night raid during the Blitz.
-A stray bomber attacked Derry, killing 15.
-Another attacked Bangor, killing five.
+Outside of London, with at least 987 dead, this was the greatest loss of life in a night raid during the Blitz.
+A stray bomber attacked Derry, killing a further 15 people.
+Another attacked Bangor, killing five more.
 By 4 am the entire city seemed to be in flames.
 At 4:15 am John MacDermott, the Minister of Public Security, managed to contact Basil Brooke (then Agriculture Minister), seeking permission to seek help from the Irish government.
 Brooke noted in his diary "I gave him authority as it is obviously a question of expediency".
 Since 1:45 am all telephones had been cut.
 Fortunately, the railway telegraphy link between Belfast and Dublin was still operational.
 The telegram was sent at 4:35 am, asking the Irish Taoiseach, Éamon de Valera for assistance.